 How it works

 - In all cases national qualifiers are held to decide the representatives for each association.
 San Marino and Malta enter national amateur teams rather than regional selections.
-The regional teams are only confirmed so far for the groups playing in June, others are indicated in the groups by associations.

-Qualified: Amateurs FYR Macedonia (MKD), South Wales (WAL)
+Through: Amateurs FYR Macedonia (MKD), South Wales (WAL)

-Qualified: Buzău (ROU)
+Through: Buzău (ROU)